jacoblapworth/akahu-sdk-swift/src/react/components/picklist/picklist.stateful.md

-The StatefulPicklist is a component that wraps the Picklist to keep track of which element is highlighted and APIs to manipulate highlighting behavior.
-These APIs are used by components like the `DropDown` to allow the user to navigate through the menu and select an item.
-Detailed information on these APIs can be found in the [DropDown section](#dropdown).
+The `StatefulPicklist` wraps the `Picklist` to keep track of which element is highlighted and can take care of highlighting behaviour within itself.
+It also Exposes these methods to control highlighting behavior from a wrapping component.
+A good example is `DropDown` which manages the users navigation on the menu and selecting an item.
+They're also available if a custom wrapper for `StatefulPicklist` is needed.
+Detailed information on the API can be found in the [DropDown section](#dropdown).

 ### Components Using Stateful Picklists
 * [DropDown](#dropdown)